mapcraftlabs/mapcraft_docs/excel_docs.md

 },
 ```

 The configuration for themes is described [here](https://github.com/mapcraftlabs/labs_examples#themes).
 That is the documentation for how themes work, and so we need to make the result of this function look like that.
-In this case we take each object that was passed in and turn them info theme configuration obecjts using internal and external names and quite a few hard-coded attributes.
+In this case we take each object that was passed in and turn them into theme configuration obecjts using internal and external names and quite a few hard-coded attributes.
 This is why the color scheme will be the same for every input.
 If you don't like that, feel free to change the config after it gets returned (above) or just change the code in the helper.
+There's no right or wrong way to do this, just use good coding principles and develop best practives over time.

 ```javascript
 getThemes: function (obj) {